BishoM/BishoM/README.md

 ## I'm Moise BISHOBOKERUWIZEYE
 ### Full-Stack Software Developer

-#### I’m a professional Full-Stack software developer especially in Back-End technology with a demonstrated history of working in the information technology and technical support industry.
-Skilled in Software Development, Mobile App Development, and Social Media.
-I'm strong engineering professional with a Advanced Diploma focused in Information Technology from Tumba College of Technology.
-I'm self motivated.
+#### I'm Full Stack Software Developer, primarily in backend technology with the demonstrated working with PHP, Laravel, JavaScript and ReactJS.
+I'm willing to work with you immediately when you consider working with me, I am willing to put much effort to finish my task on time, I have been working in the software development industry for more than 4 years, I am adaptable and self motivated.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>